-Here are seven tips to help you earn blog subscribers:
+Here are seven tips to help you out:

 1. Host contests

-This quick and easy trick is a great way to gain subscribers because everybody loves a freebie.
+Everybody loves a freebie, which makes contests a quick and easy way to gain subscribers.
 Hold a giveaway and ask people to subscribe to your blog via social media or through your website.
 The better the prize you offer, the more people you’ll get to sign up.
-A gift card?
-Pretty cool.
-A Disney trip?
-Solidly appeals.

 2. Post and comment on other blogs.

-3. Use Google Ads (but don’t buy the ads).
+3. Use Google Ads (but don’t necessarily buy the ads).

-Of course, if you have the resources, it may not be a bad idea to buy an ad with your site link asking others to subscribe to your blog.
+Of course, if you have the resources, it may not be a bad idea to buy an ad asking people to subscribe to your blog.
 (Fun fact: if you are running a nonprofit, you can apply for a grant that gives you thousands in Google Ads each month.)